wegc-juf/tea-indicators/internal/docs/WEGC_TEA.md

 EOBS: 4326 \
 INCA: 31287

-**Note** that to for regridded SPARTACUS data, the same coordinate system as the WEGN data (EPSG:32633) has to be passed in `create_region_masks.py`.
+**Note** that for regridded SPARTACUS data, the same coordinate system as the WEGN data (EPSG:32633) has to be passed in `create_region_masks.py`.

 ## AGR definitions